Microsoft, OpenAI may have solved a fundamental AI bottleneck

 However, µ-Parametrization offers a route to tuning large-scale models at much lower costs and much greater efficiency, by capitalizing on the insight that neural networks of varying sizes share the same optimal hyperparameters (HPs) in some conditions.

-Essentially, this means a small-scale tuning process can be extrapolated outwards and mapped onto a much larger model, instead of retraining an entire multi-billion-parameter model from scratch.
+Essentially, this means a small-scale tuning process can be extrapolated outwards and mapped onto a much larger model, instead of tuning an entire multi-billion-parameter model directly.

 “µP’s principled way of parameterizing the model and selecting the learning rate make it easier for anybody to scale the training of deep neural networks.
 Such an elegant combination of beautiful theory and practical impact,” said Johannes Gehrke, Lab Director at Microsoft Research.